Small Modular Reactors

 AECL believes that expertise at the Chalk River Laboratories could be leveraged to advise both the government and commercial companies on the technology.

-In 2018 CNL started a process inviting applications from organizations interested in siting a SMR demonstration project at one of AECL’s sites managed by CNL.
+In 2018 CNL started a process to invite applications from organizations interested in siting an SMR demonstration project at one of AECL’s sites.

 Currently, two respondents, have successfully completed the pre-qualification stage of CNL’s invitation, and have been invited to enter the Due Diligence stage.
 In this stage, CNL will evaluate with increased rigour, the technical and business merits of the proposed designs, assess the financial viability of the projects, and review the necessary national security and integrity requirements.

-Another respondent has been invited to participate in preliminary, non-exclusive discussions regarding land arrangements, project risk management, and contractual terms (Stage 3).
+Another respondent, Global First Power, has been invited to participate in preliminary, non-exclusive discussions regarding land arrangements, project risk management, and contractual terms (Stage 3).
 These negotiations are not an indication of project approval, and the proposal and proponent must satisfy further stringent evaluation.

 It is important to note that all projects are subject to regulatory processes and requirements.
 The licensing process is entirely independent of any invitation and evaluation stages led by CNL and AECL.
-Should a project advance to a licence application, proponents will be required to undertake meaningful project engagement with the public and Indigenous communities.
+As part of a licence application process, proponents will be required to undertake meaningful project engagement with the public and Indigenous communities.
 In the meantime, AECL and CNL continue to engage local and Indigenous communities on plans for SMRs to seek views and inputs.

 More information can be found on CNL’s website.